LaunchCodeEducation/web-fundamentals/assignments/web-caesar/README.md

 ## Project and Repository Setup

 For this assignment, you will build the entire project from scratch.
+It is **essential** that you follow each of these steps *in order* and make sure that you are executing every command **in the order shown below**!

 ### Git repository setup